PavelZol/AccountLab/README.md

 - High chance of frequent code changes (thus simple API is preferred)
 - High chance of invariants (locks are preferred)

-# Results
+## Results

-Given listed above NFRs, solution with `synchronized` block is going to be preferable.
-If there is a need for fairness - ReentrantLocks also a good choice.
+Given the NFRs, prefer `synchronized`.
+If constant high contention is expected, use a fair `ReentrantLock`.